bencodezen/bencodezen/src/blog/sunday-studies-1.md

     - puzzles
 ---

 Welcome to the first edition of Sunday Studies!
-Every week I'll be releasing a code challenge for you to solve for the week.
-The solution will be posted on Saturdays so you can see how I worked through the problem.
+Every Sunday I'll be releasing a code challenge for you to solve for the week.
+The solutions will be posted on Saturdays so you can see how I worked through the problem.

 ## Code Challenge